-The Strategy provides a comprehensive framework and action plan for future investment and support of innovation across our region.
-It brings together emda and regional organisations, including businesses, trade bodies, the Sub-regional Strategic Partnerships (SSPs), local authorities, universities, further education colleges, the NHS and Nottingham Science City (collectively termed 'innovation stakeholders' in this document), and it provides a detailed contribution to the innovation priority theme of the Regional Economic Strategy (RES).
-The Strategy provides the basis for long-term investment in innovation across our region by all innovation stakeholders.
+The RIS provides a comprehensive framework and action plan for future investment and support of innovation across our region.
+It brings together emda and regional organisations, including businesses, trade bodies, the Subregional Strategic Partnerships (SSPs), local authorities, universities, further education colleges, the National Health Service (NHS) and Nottingham Science City (collectively termed 'innovation stakeholders' in this document), and it provides a detailed contribution to the innovation priority theme of the RES.
+The RIS provides the basis for long term investment in innovation across our region by all innovation stakeholders.
 A key element is the focus on greater involvement of businesses in innovation activities.
 1.2 How was it developed?

-The Strategy has been developed by East Midlands Innovation - the region's Science and Industry Council.
+The RIS has been developed by East Midlands Innovation the Regional Science and Industry Council.
 East Midlands Innovation was established in 2005 with a remit to lead the innovation agenda in the region and contribute towards a long term, sustainable, innovation-led economy in the East Midlands.

-East Midlands Innovation has led the development of the Strategy through a programme of research into the current state of innovation in the region.
-This has included studies of the innovation needs of our companies and the availability and need for innovation infrastructure and support services.
+East Midlands Innovation has led the development of the RIS through a programme of research into the current state of innovation in the region.
+This includes studies of the innovation needs of our companies and the availability of and need for innovation infrastructure and support services2.
 It has also been informed by multiple discussions with innovation stakeholders.

-1.3 How will it be implemented?
+1 Cox Review of Creativity in Business: building on the UK's strengths.
+November 2005 2 CM International (2006) 'Review of Physical Infrastructure Facilities to Support Innovation across the East Midlands', Report to emda.
+WME (2006) 'Review of Innovation Support Services for Businesses in the East Midlands', Report to emda. www.eminnovation.org.uk 1.3 How is it being implemented?

-East Midlands Innovation will lead the implementation of the Strategy and will advise and guide emda's innovation investment in the Action Plan.
-The Strategy provides a clear indication of how emda will target its resources and represents a statement of collective regional priorities.
-East Midlands Innovation will work with partner organisations to ensure that innovation activity is co-ordinated to achieve the maximum return on investment in innovation activities.
-Whilst we acknowledge the national and international agendas of our universities, we will also work with them to identify priority areas for joint investment that will bring greatest regional benefit.
+East Midlands Innovation is leading the implementation of The RIS sets out our plans to focus the majority of the RIS and advises and guides emda innovation innovation investment on support of the business and investment.
+The RIS provides a clear indication of how research strengths of the region.
+This will be based around emda will target its resources and represents a statement of a business focused innovation support network that will: collective regional priorities.
+East Midlands Innovation will work with partner organisations to ensure that innovation Increase the number of businesses investing support is coordinated to achieve the maximum return on in innovation investment in innovation activities.
+Whilst we acknowledge · Raise the overall level of business investment the national and international agendas of our universities, we also work with them to identify priority areas for joint in innovation investment that will bring greatest regional benefit.